 The Reverse Conway

-Conway’s Law can help establish organizational structure as projects grow.
-Proponents of microservice architecture offer social scaling as a key benefit of its methods: architect your code into modular microservices first and then the optimal organizational structure will follow.
-It’s Conway’s Law in reverse.
+Awareness of Conway’s Law can help organizations establish healthy social structures as projects grow.
+Microservice archicture offers social scaling as a key benefit: architect your code into modular microservices first, and then the optimal, modular organizational structure will follow.
+It is marketed as Conway’s Law in reverse.
 Simpler, tidier systems with healthy communication create simpler, tidier teams with healthier communication.

 Yet the approach is still wise from a pure technical perspective, even with the social caveats.
-Compared to tightly coupled monolithic designs, a loosely-coupled microservice team will proliferate systems that are more approachable and less failure prone.
-But it cuts the other way in that there will then be a mesh of independent pieces, each vulnerable to the drawbacks of poor communication.
+Compared to tightly coupled monolithic designs, a loosely-coupled microservice team will proliferate systems which are more approachable and less failure prone.
+But it cuts the other way in that there will then be a mesh of independent pieces, each vulnerable to the drawbacks of poor inter-dependent communication.

 Communication is often called a “soft problem".
 It is rooted in emotion, spirit, and chaos, and that is why weak teams try to engineer around it.
-On the surface, avoidance is natural, as there is evidence that open source projects operate successfully without a long-term plan, organizational structure and any form of social interaction.
-And it appears as though organizations can “reverse Conway” their systems, using architectural changes to “fix” and “analyze” their people.
+On the surface, avoidance is natural, as there is evidence that open source projects operate well without a long-term plan, organizational structure, or any form of social interaction.
+It also appears as though organizations can “reverse Conway” their systems, using architectural changes to “fix” and “analyze” their people.
 But this is destructive.

 So how do you do it?
 Ask your team mates.>> Home